 In fact, a day's external events have very little place in the genesis of dreams.
 Freud thought that dreams were triggered by recent memories, but we find that recent memory enters into dreaming very little.
 Fragments of episodic memory of biographical events are incorporated, but whole recollections are never reproduced as such.
-Instead, only partial fragments of recent memories enter into dream construction and, along with other materials from remote memory, become part of scenarios created entirely from scratch as brain activation proceeds.

-So, we may have to settle for sleep-onset dreaming if we want to see the effect of learning on mental content.
+Instead, only partial fragments of recent memories enter into dream construction and, along with other materials from remote memory, become part of scenarios created entirely from scratch as brain activation proceeds. sailing at sleep onset.
+We also know that mental experiences at sleep onset are dream-like.
+So, we may have to settle for sleeponset dreaming if we want to see the effect of learning on mental content.
 If we are willing to accept this gift of nature, we may be able to learn from it, as our recent studies of novices learning the video games Tetris and Alpine Racer have taught us.

-Individuals who are learning to play these popular games typically report intrusive game imagery at sleep onset - in other words, in sleep they still have declarative or episodic memory of their learning.
+Individuals who are learning to play these popular games typically report intrusive game imagery at sleep onset-in other words, in sleep they still have declarative or episodic memory of their learning.
 This indicates, beyond the shadow of a doubt, that the brain has made a retrievable record of its experience, held it in 'memory', and replayed it later under the altered conditions of sleep.
 This gives us a very desirable handle and marker of waking experience that can be tracked in the brain as sleep proceeds.